tensorbase/tensorbase/README.md

     If you are a student all over the world and interested to contribute to TensorBase with sponsorship, it is a very good opportunity to [apply for this plan](https://summer.iscas.ac.cn/#/org/orgdetail/tensorbase?lang=en) to work together with TensorBase's core contributors.
 You will have a deep understanding on how to code for one industry level big data infrastructure after the summer journey to TensorBase.

-    See the [idea page here](https://github.com/tensorbase/tensorbase/blob/main/docs/summer_2021_ospp.md).
+    See the [tasks page here](https://github.com/tensorbase/tensorbase/blob/main/docs/summer_2021_ospp.md).
 TensorBase is waiting for you!

 ## Features